adishalilovic-abh/atlantbh-devops-internship/08-docker/README.md

 ## Create Frontend Dockerfile and build docker image <a name="frontend"></a>

 [Frontend Dockerfile](../spring-petclinic-angular/Dockerfile)

+> [!TIP]
+> When copying multiple files, it is recommended to reference destination as directory like `./` instead of just `.`. `.` represents current directory iteself, while `./` represents current directory as part of a file path.

 Create `default.conf` file for nginx configuration and use it in Dockerfile:
 ```